 Jovell's interest in the piano music of A. N. Scriabin led to degrees in musicology and performance, including doctoral studies at the University of Gothenburg and École des Hautes Études en Sciences Sociales - IRCAM in Paris with support from the French government, the Wallenberg Foundation and the Royal Swedish Academy of Music.
 This not only resulted in CDs and video recordings but also offered access to rare autograph materials generously provided by the Bibliothèque Nationale in Paris and the Glinka Museum in Moscow.
 Patrick Jovell's lectures, seminars and Master classes are enjoyed internationally.

 Jovell has been heard in recitals, chamber music and with orchestras in more than 15 countries throughout Europe, the USA and Asia.
 Jovell's piano videos and short films have been distributed to more than ten countries and have been heard at film festivals and music exhibitions worldwide such as Szolnok Film Festival (Hungary), MIDEM (France), POPKOMM (Germany), MUSICORA (France) and AVEUREKA (Turkey).
-The short film Klavierstück 1949 was nominated by the Swedish Film Institute for competition at the film festival in Venice in 2001.
+The short film Klavierstück 1949 was nominated by the Swedish Film Institute for competition at the international film festival in Venice in 2001.

 During 2002-2003 Jovell was the top downloaded classical pianist in Japan (LISTEN-Japan).
 The 2004 short film "Russian Preludes" by Nguyen Fasck Brown was followed by another 30-minute production, "Scarlatti Sonatas", shot on location in Italy, Spain and France during 2005 and participated at the Berlin Filmfestival.